Daddiezion/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays Long format, Group IDs and hidden files (starting with .)
+Displays Long Format, Hidden Files (starting with .) and Group IDs